nwtime/ntpwww/content/en/archives/drivers/driver8.md

 A note on the implementations:

 *   These implementations were mainly done without actual access to the hardware, thus not all implementations provide full support.
 The development was done with the help of many kind souls who had the hardware and kindly lent me their time and patience during the development and debugging cycle.
 Thus for continued support and quality, direct access to the receivers is a big help.
-Nevertheless I am not prepared to buy these reference clocks - donations to ([kardel <AT> ntp.org](mailto:kardel%20%3CAT%3E%20ntp.org)) are welcome as long as they work within Europe 8-).
+Nevertheless I am not prepared to buy these reference clocks - donations to ([kardel@ntp.org](mailto:kardel@ntp.org)) are welcome as long as they work within Europe.

     Verified implementations are: